Claims against Directors

 In such circumstances it is vitally important to take legal advice in order to protect your position.
 The law relating to personal claims against directors can be complex, but with proper advice, many of those claims can be defeated.
 Failure to deal with such claims could result in proceedings being issued and Court orders being made against you personally, ultimately leading to a loss of your personal property and perhaps even bankruptcy.

 Don’t delay - Call us now for your consultation.
 020 7841 0390

-Personal claims against Directos come from all different sources, including government, creditors, Liquidators or Administrators, co-Shareholders or even the company itself.
+Personal claims against directors come from all different sources, including government, creditors, Liquidators or Administrators, co-Shareholders or even the company itself.
 Please see our Shareholder and Director Advice page for more information on company and shareholder claims.
-However, experience tells us that the two biggest factors for a Director to consider, when assessing such risk and an claims threatended or received, are as follows:
+However, experience tells us that the two biggest factors for a director to consider, when assessing such risk and an claims threatened or received, are as follows:

 At Francis Wilks and Jones we have considerable experience in advising on and assisting with the above matters and we would be more than happy to discuss any of the above on an initial no obligation basis.
 Please feel free to contact us if you have any such queries.

 I contacted Francis Wilks & Jones with regard to a client of mine who had little means and who was facing difficulties with his co-shareholders, who he alleged were drawing monies out of the company without my client’s authority and further limiting any payments to my client, who was also a director.
 At the time my client was facing retirement with no prospect of obtaining any return for his shareholding.